earthly/website/blog/_posts/2022-11-03-deploy-DockerContainers-with-ECS.md

 To do that, go back to the cluster we created, select Tasks, and click on **Run new Task** Select EC2 as the Launch type and click on **Run Task**

 Our task should take some time before it starts running, but once it does, the status will change from PENDING to RUNNING

 ### **Step 5**

-Finally, before we can send requests to our django app, we need to configure our server to allow us to send requests to it on the port we defined earlier.
+Finally, before we can send requests to our Django app, we need to configure our server to allow us to send requests to it on the port we defined earlier.
 First, we need to get to our EC2 dashboard.
 In the search bar, enter **EC2**, and click on EC2.
 On the resources page, click on **instances(running)**, and select the running EC2 instance.